bartekmo/azure-test/ha-scenario-marketplace/README.md

-# HA Cluster Setup for PAYG boxes
+# Barracuda NG Firewall HA Cluster Setup for Azure
-Ths ARM template deploys a new VNet with a High Availability cluster of Barracuda NG Firewalls.
-A set of backend subnets will be created and routed via firewalls to provide segmentation.
+This ARM template deploys a new VNet with a High Availability cluster of Barracuda NG Firewalls.
+Additionally, a set of backend subnets will be created and routed via firewalls to provide segmentation.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)